 Because of the antiviral and antibacterial properties of turmeric, it helps in fighting against infection.

 In several studies conducted, it was found that due to the anti-inflammatory properties of turmeric, it modifies the immune system responses.

 In a study with turmeric oil, it was found to be effective against the disorder of the respiratory tract.
 It is also found to be effective in removing sputum, relieving cough, and preventing asthma.

-Method: You can add one teaspoon of turmeric powder in warm milk and drink it.
-Also, drinking warm turmeric milk before sleeping has shown faster recovery from cough and cold.
+Method: You can add one teaspoon of turmeric powder to warm milk and drink it.
+Also, drinking warm turmeric milk before sleeping has shown a faster recovery from cough and cold.